98teg/JSONConfigFile/doc/files/JSON-CONFIG-FILE.md

 ### Incorrect JSON

-This JSON, on the other hand, contains multiple errors.
+This JSON contains multiple errors.
 It is missing the 'name' property, the 'age' value is not the correct type, and the structure does not specify its last property:

 ```JSON
 {